twolfson/if-i-were-to-build-a-startup-web-app/docs/explorations.md

     - and it'd be silly to need to rebuild the same widget/component twice in different parts of the system (e.g. a broader Django auth <> React non-auth pages split)
 - Django handles sessions, and serves relevant content as part of HTML
 - React handles loading states, interactivity, and oh-so-much more
-    - TODO: Talk about LiveReload in the docs
 - Django serves RESTful endpoints (easier than page-specific cache mangement)
     - As opposed to being specific GET/POST pairs for each page rendered (better for a React-less world, widgets only)
 - Push the limits of React cache querying and serializers, remind self of how painful (or not painful) those can be to write

-Once this is all done, it'd be interesting to build a contrasting app strictly with the GET/POST pairs mentioned (TODO)
+Once this is all done, it'd be interesting to build a contrasting app strictly with the GET/POST pairs mentioned

+**Months pass**

+- It's now October, we last wrote this in May
+- The Django + React exploration got a lot more sticky than expected
+    - e.g. Tricky to fill in React fields if doing HTML based submission
+- We realized the ideal compromise is prob `django-allauth` with HTML forms pre-authentication, then React post-authentication
+- We've updated and documented this in the README (both exploration and main)